- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 Richman is a co-founder of Zappio Insights and a recognized culture strategist whose approaches to team development consistently receive praise for their creativity and success.
 Companies like Toyota, Google, and Eli Lilly have brought him in to train their employees on cultural norms.

 The author of The Culture Blueprint helps readers find and retain top talent while inspiring them to reach their full potential in the best way.
-The techniques outlined in this work show readers how to foster an environment that encourages employees to do their best job and feel a sense of belonging.
+So, the techniques outlined in this work show readers how to foster an environment that encourages employees to do their best job and feel a sense of belonging.

 5. The Culture Code: The Secrets of Highly Successful Groups — Daniel Coyle